 Stage 3 – Evaluating Existing Skills Gaps & Budgets

-Understanding what skills sets already exist in the company and where the key gaps in knowledge are, is an essential part of assessing planning needs.
+Understanding what skill sets already exist in the company and where the key gaps in knowledge are, is an essential part of assessing planning needs.

-Many training planners will miss this stage but it is essential if you want to optimise the money you spend on training.
+Many training planners will miss this stage but it is essential if you want to optimize the money you spend on training.

 Stage 4 – Factoring in Responsible Management

 As a responsible manager or business owner, there are some training titles that will not necessarily directly improve productivity but they are areas of training that can be deemed ethical to provide your staff.